chidinmadominica/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a peom that spells out a word
+script that parses web servers